MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 #### Operational profile

-The operational behavior of devices affects the performance stress applied to devices, and therefore their reliability.
+Performance stress affects the operational behavior of devices, and therefore their reliability.
 Define operational profiles that estimate behavior over device lifetime, and assess device reliability accordingly.
 Such profiles include operation modes, such as wireless transmission or low-power modes, and environmental conditions, such as temperature, over the device lifetime.

-In normal operating conditions, the device and software should run safely within the specified performance profiles, and avoid running at the limit of the device capabilities.
-The devices must be able to service and process all the external sensors and data processing that the solution requires.
+In normal operating conditions, the device and software should run safely within the specified operational profiles.
+Devices must be able to service and process all the external sensors and data processing that the solution requires.
+Avoid running at the limit of device capabilities.

 #### Regulations and standards